hukai916/scATACpipe/README.md

 ![scATACpipe](docs/images/scATACpipe_workflow.svg)

-The main functionalities of each sub-workflow are summarized below:
+The main functionalities of each sub-workflow are summarized below.
+You can also refer to the [output - Result folders](https://github.com/hukai916/scATACpipe/blob/main/docs/output.md#result_folders) for more details.

 #### PREPROCESS_DEFAULT:
 1. Add barcodes to reads